The Swastika Symbol in Hinduism

 What is a swastika?

 The swastika (Sanskrit svastika, "all is well") is a cross with four arms of equal length, with the ends of each arm bent at a right angle.
-Sometimes dots are added between each arm.
+Sometimes the crossing lines are horizontal and vertical and other times they are an angle, forming a central "x" shape.
+Sometimes dots are added between each arm (e.g. the "swastika rangoli" picture below).
+(See more Hindu symbols)

-The swastika is most commonly used as a charm to bring good fortune (in which case the arms are bent clockwise), but it has a variety of religious meanings as well.
+The swastika is most commonly used as a charm to bring good fortune (in which case the arms are bent clockwise), but it has a variety of religious meanings as well, which are described below.

-The right-hand swastika is one of the 108 symbols of the god Vishnu as well as a symbol of the sun and of the sun god Surya.
-The symbol imitates in the rotation of its arms the course taken daily by the sun, which appears in the Northern Hemisphere to pass from east, then south, to west.
+The right-hand swastika is one of the 108 symbols of the Hindu god Vishnu as well as a symbol of the sun and of the Hindu sun god, Surya.
+The symbol imitates, in the rotation of its arms, the course taken daily by the sun, which appears in the Northern Hemisphere to pass from east, then south, to west.
 (It is also a symbol of the sun among Native Americans.)

 The auspicious symbol of the swastika is very commonly used in Hindu art, architecture and decoration.
 It can be seen on temples, houses, doorways, clothing, cars, and even cakes.
 It is usually a major part of the decoration for festivals and special ceremonies like weddings.

 The Nazis adopted the swastika because it was understood as an Aryan symbol indicating racial purity and superiority.
 (The Nazis propogated a historical theory in which the early Aryans of India were white invaders.)
-There may also be a connection with the swastika's magical connections, for Hitler and other Nazi leaders were keenly interested in the occult.
+(See Religion in India)